Fatal Workplace Accidents in San Diego | Legal Options

 2. Determining Liability

 Your attorney will assess whether a third party, such as a manufacturer or subcontractor, played a role in the accident, and whether a wrongful death lawsuit is appropriate.
+Proving negligence in a wrongful death case requires establishing that the responsible party owed a duty of care, breached that duty, and that the breach directly caused the fatal injuries.

 3. Handling Insurance and Legal Filings